 Mapalad.
-Mapalad was formerly the 100MW Iligan Diesel Power Plant that was constructed in 1993 and operated under the Northern Mindanao Power Corporation (NMPC) until the turnover to the NPC of NMPC-1 in 2003, and NMPC-2 in 2006.
-After the turnover, the NPC failed to pay the local government real property taxes.
+Mapalad was formerly the 100MW Iligan Diesel Power Plant (IDPP) that was constructed in 1993 and operated under the NMPC until the turnover to NPC of NMPC-1 in 2003, and NMPC-2 in 2006.
+After the turnover, NPC failed to pay the local government real property taxes.
 City officials subsequently auctioned off the diesel plant; however, the process failed due to the absence of more than one qualified bidder.
 ACR submitted a price proposal after the city declared the Iligan plant would be disposed on a negotiated-sale basis.
+A deed of sale of IDPP with Iligan City Government was signed on February 27, 2013.